Section 3.1: Soil 101

 The rate at which soil forms and the composition and structure of the soil are dependent on the organisms inhabiting the soil.

-Burrowing animals are able to erode rocks and mix around the soil, creating soil faster than soil without these animals nearby (Figure 7).
+Burrowing animals erode rocks and mix around the soil, creating soil faster than soil without these animals nearby (Figure 7).

 Smaller microbes consume and concentrate nutrients from the gases and water within the soil.
 They also mobilize these nutrients as they move and when the microbes die, the nutrients are deposited to the new location.